kibihrchak/kibihrchak.github.io/_posts/2019-07-12-rpi3-netboot.md

 #### Netplan

-Alternatively, netplan can be used to configure the network adapter for us.
+Alternatively, netplan (`netplan.io` package) can be used to configure the network adapter for us.

 The sample netplan file is given [here](/assets/files/posts/2019-07-12-rpi3-netboot/02-rpi-bridged-network.yaml).